-Once again, I am honored to serve as NJNS First Vice President.
+Once again, I am honored to serve as NJNS President.
 I am excited to work with the rest of the board to have a successful 2021 COSP and 2022 NJNS Convention.
 I am excited to see what the future will bring; I am humbled to be part of this organization and to learn from my fellow board members and the advisors.
-If you have any questions, ideas or suggestions, please feel free to reach out to me at email@example.com.
+If you have any questions, ideas or suggestions, please feel free to reach out to me at firstname.lastname@example.org.

 Francesca Angelica Culala, Rutgers School of Nursing

 Hello everyone!
 My name is Francesca Angelica Culala.
 I am honored to serve as the 2021-2022 Second Vice President of New Jersey Nursing Students, Inc. (NJNS).
 Currently, I am a rising Senior at the Rutgers School of Nursing, completing my Bachelor of Science (BS) in Nursing degree.

 My first experience with NJNS was in my sophomore year when I attended the Council of School Participants (COSP).
 I loved hearing from the speakers and learning about others who shared the same passion for nursing as I did.
 It reminded me that as a nursing student, my learning extended beyond the four walls of the classroom.
 I was so amazed by the experience that I attended the Annual State Convention as a delegate.
 Personally, I found the focus sessions to be the highlight of the convention as they allow exposure to a vast number of topics ranging from advice for certain nursing courses to possible career choices.
 As such, I could not think of a better way to get involved in NJNS than having the honor of serving as the Second Vice President.